DhruvBhirud/tvtime/server/README.md

 # Watchlist Server Component

-This is the server component from Tvtime project.
+This is the server component from Tv Time project.
 This project was made using Spring Boot Framework and Java 8.

 ## Development Env
 The project was created using Intellij Idea and no extra configuration was added when running this project, just the main Spring Application.